 Mile Marker 5.4 Lockhouse 6

 Experience life on the canal with an overnight stay at Lockhouse 6, part of the Canal Quarters program.
 Lockhouse 6 is furnished in the 1950s time period and tells the story of Supreme Court Justice William O. Douglas’s walk of the entire 184.5-mile long towpath to help save the canal.
+Learn how you can spend the night in this lockhouse here.

 Mile Marker 8.8 Lockhouse 10

 Lockhouse 10 is also a part of the Canal Quarters program.
 Like Lockhouse 6, it provides a unique lodging option for your canal visit.
 It is furnished in the 1930s time period and tells the story of the Civilian Conservation Corps (CCC) efforts to preserve the canal.
 With a screened-in porch overlooking the canal and full amenities, this lockhouse provides a restful spot to recharge from your canal explorations.
+Learn how you can spend the night in this lockhouse here.

 Mile Marker 14.4 Historic Great Falls Tavern and Canal Boat Program